GenericMappingTools/2019-unavco-short-course/README.md

 ## Need help?

-If have any trouble installing or questions about the course, there are a few you ways to ask for help:
+If have any trouble installing or questions about the course/homeworks, there are a few you ways to ask for help:

 * Open an *Issue* on this repository by
   [clicking here](https://github.com/GenericMappingTools/2019-unavco-course/issues/new).